Romano WE84: 1984

+During this time, the Cosworth DFV's original builder at Nicholson McLaren, Ross Calgher who had since retired home to New Zealand, had flown over to the teams base in Brisbane at the request of his former employer and rebuilt the engine in late 1983, upping the power from 406 hp to around 430 hp.

 Under Eckersley's direction the car was transformed and Romano went on to dominate the championship.
 The car was renamed the Romano WE84 (WE for Wayne Eckersley) and Bap Romano won 4 of the 5 rounds, sat on pole for every round and set fastest race lap in every race he contested.
 The only round he did not win was the crash marred Round 1 at Calder where he was involved in a crash, running into the back of Ray Hanger's Rennmax while lapping him at the end of Calder's back straight during Heat 1 which destroyed the front of the car causing Romano to be a non-starter in Heat 2.
-Bap watched Heat 2 from the Channel 7 commentary box, giving television commentary alongside Evan Green, Garry Wilkinson and John Sheppard for the race.
+Bap watched part of Heat 2 from the Channel 7 commentary box, giving television commentary alongside Evan Green, Garry Wilkinson and John Sheppard for a few minutes.

 Despite running in Class B which paid more points for a position than his main opposition Chris Clearihan (driving Hopwood's 1983 car) did for a position in Class C, the way the results of the series fell with Clearihan failing to finish Round 3 at Lakeside due to suspension failure, Romano would have still won the 1984 ASCC had they been competing for the same class points.